Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Crown Grill restaurant

-The Crown Grill is known for its steaks and since I am not a big fan of steak or red meat, I didn’t try the Crown Grill on the Sky Princess.
-I did eat at the Crown Grill on the Ruby Princess where I had a lobster dinner and a fantastic chocolate desert, both of which I enjoyed.
+The Crown Grill is known for its steaks but I did not have time to try the Crown Grill on the Sky Princess.
+I have eaten at the Crown Grill on the Ruby Princess and the Majestic Princess where I tried different items on the menu each time.
+I’ve had both the lobster and the beef fillet as my main course and enjoyed both.

-Reservations to the Crown Grill seem to fill up very quickly so if you want to eat there, make your reservation as early as you can before boarding the ship.
+Reservations to the Crown Grill seemed to fill up very quickly so for this restaurant I would definitely want to make a reservation before boarding the ship next time.

 The Catch by Rudi – Deck 7